rasbt/pattern_classification/resources/data_glossary.md

 #### Support Vector Machines (SVM)
 [[back to top](#table-of-contents)]

-An algorithm that is used for supervised pattern classification tasks and regression analyses.
-The method is based on the creation of hyperplanes that are separating different classes in a dataset.
+A classifier in supervised pattern classification tasks and regression analyses with an algorithm that is based on the creation of hyperplanes (as decision boundaries) that maximize the margin between different classes and penalize misclassifications.